logo for pulau-pangkor.com

 Istana Iskandariah is the official residence of the Sultan of Perak.
 It is build in 1930 and located at Bukit Chandan.
 The residence overlooks the Perak river.
 The architecture is based on Moorish style drawing on influences from Indian Mogul Muslim palaces.
 It is said that the famous kris Tamang Sari, used by the legendary Malaccan warrior, Hang Tuah, is kept at this palace.

-Just fifteen minutes away is the Ubudiah Mosque.
+The Ubudiah Mosque is within walking distance.
 The golden domes are a well known landmark in Malaysia.
-It is said to be one of the most beautiful Mosques in Malaysia.
+After spending many years in Malaysia, I dare to say it's one of the most beautiful Mosques in Malaysia, at least for what I have seen.
 The Mosque was build by the government architect AB Hubback.
-You will find Moorish as Mogul style elements back in the design.
+There are Moorish as Mogul style elements in the design.

 The foundation stone was laid in 1913 but the completion of the Mosque was delayed by the outbreak of World War I. The marble used in the Mosque came out of Italy.
 However, in 1917 the Mosque was officially opened.